Welcome to Carnets de route

 For people with psychological disorders, it’s important to have access to mental health resources.
 The process to settle in is hard, and you have to be in a good mental state. – Bernadette

 If you feel the need to receive assistance and talk to someone about it, you can make an appointment with a professional.
-Just like there are physical health professionals, there are also professionals who specialize in mental health and well-being (ex., psychologists, social workers, psychoeducators, therapists, psychiatrists, etc.).
-Community organizations and your sponsorship group can help you obtain support services.
+Just like there are physical health professionals, there are also professionals who specialize in mental health and well-being (psychologists, social workers, psychoeducators, therapists, psychiatrists, etc.).

-Community support groups are also available.
-You can also be accompanied to a doctor and/or CLSCLocal community service centre to get a referral or specialized care.
-The IFHPInterim Federal Health Program covers the first 10 one-hour psychotherapy sessions.
-You will then need to get a new referral from a doctor to extend this and your psychologist or psychotherapist will need to ask Medavie Blue Cross for authorization.
+The IFHPInterim Federal Health Program covers the first 10 one-hour psychotherapy sessions if you have a referral from a doctor.
+You will then need to get a new referral from a doctor to extend your psychotherapy, and your psychologist or psychotherapist will need to ask Medavie Blue Cross for authorization.

 Some types of care may be offered in the private sector.
 Make sure the professional accepts IFHPInterim Federal Health Program coverage or your private coverage.